cdifan/cdichips/ims66490cdic.md

 of these cases the emulation used by [CD-i Emulator] is described.

 In CD-i players the CDIC is connected to the main 68000 CPU as host CPU.
+It is always coupled with a Philips PCB5010 DSP chip with on-chip microcode;
+the DSP chip is not connected to the main CPU bus.

 ## Memory map